bbauska/css-mastering-css/README.md

 v.  double: It is a double solid line.

-> Here are some possible values under \<text-decoration-color\>
+> Here are some possible values under &lt;text-decoration-color&gt;

-I.  initial: It represents the value specified as the property\'s ini-
+I.  initial: It represents the value specified as the property&#39;s ini-
     tial value.

 II. inherit: It represents the calculated value of the property on the